 - linear electronics

-Your embedded systems coursework will focus on microprocessors and microcontrollers, including the design, testing, and development of embedded systems and their components.
-You will also have two elective courses, which you can use to extend your embedded systems training or broaden your knowledge in other areas of electrical engineering technology.
+Your embedded systems coursework will focus on microprocessors and microcontrollers.
+This will include the design, testing, and development of embedded systems and their components.
+You will also take two elective courses.
+Your electives may extend your embedded systems training or broaden your knowledge in other areas of electrical engineering technology.

 Graduates of this program are eligible to take the Fundamentals of Engineering (FE) exam in Virginia and many other states.
-These exams are the first step to licensure as a professional engineer.
+This exam is the first step to licensure as a professional engineer.

 ODU's electrical engineering technology program is accredited by the Engineering Technology Accreditation Commission of the Accreditation Board of ABET, http://www.abet.org.